Speculative fiction by writers of color: Chinese American speculative fiction

-Many speculative works by Asian American authors delve into the immigrant experience, addressing themes of displacement, assimilation, and the search for belonging in a new land.
+Chinese American speculative fiction is speculative fiction written by Chinese-American authors that many speculative works by Asian American authors delve into the immigrant experience, addressing themes of displacement, assimilation, and the search for belonging in a new land.
 Like speculative fiction in general, Chinese American speculative fiction often serves as a platform for social commentary.
 It may address current issues such as racism, discrimination, environmental degradation, and political unrest through the lens of speculative elements.
+Chinese American speculative fiction written by and about women work on creating the feeling of nostalgia in readers, focusing in on experiences by second-generation Americans.